 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

 Question: Hi, Leo.
 So I need to understand something.
-We’ve done the “illegal” thing as we homeschool our children and I downloaded a tool to be able to download Youtube clips so that we can replay them for our kids during the times that we school them.
-There actually are some good things out on Youtube.
+We’ve done the “illegal” thing as we homeschool our children — I downloaded a tool to download YouTube clips so that we can replay them for our kids during the times that we school them.
+There actually are some good things out on YouTube.
 My question relates to this.
 If I download and save a file of say, six minutes, it’s sometimes 130 MG of data.
-If I watch the file normally through YouTube, does it also eat up a 130 MB of data?
-So what’s cheaper?
-Viewing it normally or downloading it to have it to view plenty of times again?
+If I watch the file normally through YouTube, does it also eat up 130 MB of data?
+So what’s cheaper — viewing it normally or downloading it to view it plenty of times again?

 Become a Patron of Ask Leo! and go ad-free!